RoyalIcing/Orb/site/readme.md

 # The raw ingredients of WebAssembly made beautifully composable with Elixir

 Orb is a fresh way to write WebAssembly.
-Instead of choosing an existing language like C and mapping its semantics to WebAssembly, Orb starts with the raw ingredients of WebAssembly and asks “how can we make this more convenient to write?”.
+Instead of choosing an existing language like C and mapping its semantics to WebAssembly, Orb starts with WebAssembly’s raw ingredients and asks “how do we make this more convenient to write?”.

 It achieves this by embracing the Elixir ecosystem at compile time.
 Elixir becomes a powerful preprocessor for WebAssembly.